 - DO stick to cotton underwear afterwards.
 Allowing the area to ‘breathe’ after a wax will greatly diminish the chance for irritation afterwards.

 A good waxing kit isn’t hard to find and you’ll soon find yourself seasoned at the process.
 However, be sure to thoroughly read the instructions and don’t be afraid to look up videos providing demonstrations.

 - Before getting started, make sure the area and your hands are clean and sanitized.

 - Warm the wax, allowing it to take on a honey-like consistency.
 You can also purchase wax strips to avoid the mess!

 - Until you feel comfortable with the process, try practicing with the wax on your forearm or calf.
 One thing is certain though: always be sure to test the temperature of the hot wax before applying it to the pelvic area!
 No need for a burn down there.

 - For any stragglers, pull out a pair of tweezers and snag them.
-Do not, I repeat, do not apply wax on the same area twice.
-Bleeding and scabbing can result otherwise.
+Do not apply wax on the same area twice, as bleeding and scabbing can result.

 This is a great video to help you get started with a simple bikini wax.

-- A lot of women tend to go to frequent salons recommended by word of mouth.
-Ask around and you’ll definitely find a salon your friends trust or check out yelp.com for reviews from past and present customers.
+- A lot of people tend to frequent salons recommended by word of mouth.
+Ask around and you’ll definitely find a salon your friends trust.
+You can also check out yelp.com for reviews from past and present customers.